Pichi08/ingesoft-ecommerce-microservice-backend-app/README.md

 # e-Commerce-boot μServices

-## Important Note: This project's new milestone is to move The whole system to work on Kubernetes, so stay tuned
+## Important Note: This project's new milestone is to move The whole system to work on Kubernetes, so stay tuned.

 <!--## Better Code Hub
 I analysed this repository according to the clean code standards on [Better Code Hub](https://bettercodehub.com/) just to get an independent opinion of how bad the code is.
 Surprisingly, the compliance score is high!